zhiwenh/delib/README.md

 Choose the default account index to use for transactions.
 The index corresponds to the `web3.eth.accounts` array.
 By default the index is 0.

 ```
-delib.eth.account = 1;
+delib.eth.account = 0;
 ```

 `delib.eth.options` contains the default options for your transactions.
 Options passed into deploy or contract method calls will overwrite these.

-If a gas option of 0, in either the default options or passed in, is given gas usage will be automatically estimated for you.
+If a gas option of 0, as a default option or passed in as an argument, gas amount will be estimated for you.

 ```
 delib.eth.options = {